Boruch-Baum/emacs-w3m/README.md

   * w3m-dtree shouldn't abort on subdir permission restriction `<sub>[_~~pr #10~~ merged!_](https://github.com/emacs-w3m/emacs-w3m/pull/10)</sub>
   * w3m-favicon-convert needed basic bounds checking  `<sub>[_~~pr #21~~ merged!_](https://github.com/emacs-w3m/emacs-w3m/pull/21)</sub>

-* `bb_messaging` <sub>[_pr #14_](https://github.com/emacs-w3m/emacs-w3m/pull/14)</sub>
-  * Adds timeouts and colorization to w3m messages in the echo area.
-Also standardizes use of the w3m message function (use `w3m--message`) and the method of clearing the echo area (use (`w3m-message nil)`).
-  * This is a large and hasn't been exhaustively tested, but the refactor was pretty straightforward, it seems to work, and if there is a mistake hiding in there, it shouldn't have earth-shatteringconsequences, so its ready for this master branch.

-* `bb_clipboard`<sub>[_pr #12_](https://github.com/emacs-w3m/emacs-w3m/pull/12)</sub>
-  * Functions that copy urls to the emacs kill-ring also copy them to the operating system clipboard.
-  * NOTE: This is an imperfect pull-request in that it is only pre-configured for linux.
-For other operating systems, cons cells need to be added to the new variable `w3m-gui-clipboard-commands` with the OS type and the command string that OS would use to put text into its clipboard.
-At this point, do *NOT* use `M-x customize-variable` to modify the variable; the defcustom for the variable has a known bug.
-Other than that, it all seems to work great.

 * `bb_travis`<sub>[_~~pr #16~~ merged!_](https://github.com/emacs-w3m/emacs-w3m/pull/16)</sub>
   * Adds multiple combinations of operating systems and emacs versions to .travis.yml